cf73/humanity/content/collections/pages/home-page-photos.md

               rel: null
               target: null
               title: null
-        text: 'Let’s orchestrate together a future that works for each of us' -
+        text: 'Let’s orchestrate together a future that works for ' -
         type: text
+        text: 'all sentient life, a future that rolls through succeeding generations with increasing love, kindness, and respect for the blessed variety of life on Earth. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: '. '
+        text: 'We can do this! '
   -
     type: paragraph
     content: